 With Nikon I’ll sometimes use them with Camera Standard or sometimes with the Portrait looks to find different blends.

 But for years, and almost all the samples above, I’ve been using them with either Adobe Color or Adobe Standard.
 But you can just experiment, to build your own workflow.

 The first half of the pack I designed to work well with people and casual situations Core I – Core III.

-But, some of the early looks work very good stacked with some in-camera profiles.
+Some of the early looks work very well stacked with some in-camera profiles.
 Like Core, III works great with the Portrait profile on Nikons even at night.